rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 temperature[latitude = Near(34.2), longitude = Near(-118.2), time = At(90)]
 ````

-Next, we want to select all temperature data from the western US on day 90.
+Expanding from looking at a single point observation, our next question is *What was the temperature across the western US on day 90?*

 `Touches` selects all intervals that overlap with or share a boundary with the specified range.